Deleting a Role Definition as Part of IAM Policy Cleanup

 Step 3: Define the Role to be Deleted

-Define the role that you want to delete by specifying its ARN (Amazon Resource Name) or name.
-For example:
+Specify the role you want to delete by defining its name or ARN:

 const roleName = "example-role";